Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 * Review config/environments/production.rb.
 The serve_static_assets setting is known to cause troubles depending on what front-end server (nginx, apache, none) is used.

+## How We Do It

+We deploy and run Diaspora with a deployment tool called sod, which currently only supports CentOS.
+We use Rackspace Cloud, but you can point sod at any CentOS machine.
+DO NOT use a machine that other apps are running on, Sod assumes that it is deploying onto a clean machine.
+So first you get yourself an ip and root password to a CentOS machine.
+Then get yourself an SSL cert and put it in ~/diaspora_cert on your local machine.
+Then you run sod on your local machine to provision the remote server:

+    (install ruby 1.8.7, git, bundler)
+    git clone git://github.com/MikeSofaer/sod.git
+    cd sod
+    bundle install
+    ./sod <remote_machine_ip_address> diaspora diaspora <remote_machine_root_password>

+This should take about 40 minutes, and when it's done Diaspora should be running.
+You will need to edit config files, etc.

+Warning: The version of splunk installed this way only supports 64-bit processors.
+To work around this, download the 32-bit RPM from the splunk website:

+  rpm -Uvh splunk-4.1.6-89596.i386.rpm;  cd /usr/local/bin/;  rm splunk;  ln -s /opt/splunk/bin/splunk .

+On a minimal install system you'll need to install bzip2 and vixie-cron for this to work (yum install bzip2 vixie-cron)

+For localhost you can skip the SSL cert and just use 127.0.0.1 for the IP and your root password.

+To restart the appservers after making a change, ssh in and type `svc -t /service/thin*`